 Types of strawberry plants

-Depending on the variety, a strawberry plant will provide fruit at different times of the growing season.
+Depending on the variety, a strawberry plant will provide harvests at different times of the growing season.
 There are 3 main types of strawberry plants:

 - June-bearing.
 June bearing strawberries produce a single crop of strawberries in late spring to early summer.
 After this harvest, the plants won’t produce fruit again until the next year.
 They also will not fruit in their first year and only begin producing in year 2.